devp1512/FINA4350-WSB-Sentiment-and-Stock-Returns/Blog Posts/blog_Dev.md

 ```
 ### Running the above functions

 For clarity, I created 6 new variables, 5 to store the result of the categorization, and the remaining 1 to store the updated sentiment score.
-We run the above functions to obtain the updated sentiment score.
-An illustration of the results is also given.
+We run the above functions to obtain the updated sentiment score and append all new columns to the previous DataFrame.
+The final DataFrame can then be used in correlation analysis.

 ```python
 # Import the necessary modules